Math Sciences (MS) 2000

 Food and drinks are prohibited in the lab.

-If you need any help, please ask a lab assistant on duty (wearing an eye-pleasing bright blue “PIC Lab Assistant” t-shirt).
+If you need any help, please ask a lab assistant on duty (wearing an eye-pleasing bright blue vest and an ID with his or her name on it).
 Please check the information available on this site first as your question may be answered here.

 The lab assistants are here to help fix hardware and software problems, enforce lab rules, and make sure that the lab runs smoothly.
 They can also answer general programming questions and give you advice on how to find your bugs and how to use most software programs.